ConfettiFX/The-Forge-Blog/workflow_defines_the_product.md

 * The editor is not stable and often crashes.
 * The editor does not allow to remap the hotkeys.
 * The renderer does not use perceptual or physically-based parameters to define material or post process properties.
-* Some of the renderer features require additional manual work to function correctly (for example marking indoor/outdoor space manually)
+* Some of the renderer features require additional manual work to function correctly.

 These are the things that the production teams (art, level design, etc) have to deal with daily.
 What makes it less obvious is that people who use the toolset tend to not complain about clunky UI or editor crashes and find various workarounds instead.